How was the study set up?

-The Scar Free Foundation has contributed £2.4 million over 5 years to the University of Bristol, to set up The Cleft Collective Cohort Studies.
+The Scar Free Foundation has contributed £2.4 million to the University of Bristol, to set up The Cleft Collective Cohort Studies.
 To find out more about The Scar Free Foundation, visit their website and follow them on Twitter: @scarfreeworld.

 The Vocational Training Charitable Trust (VTCT)